c0shea/AdminLTE-Template/README.md

 This template aims to make development faster and easier since the basic structure of all the dependencies is already defined.

 [AdminLTE](https://github.com/almasaeed2010/AdminLTE) was created and is maintained by [Abdullah Almsaeed](https://almsaeedstudio.com/).

+## Versioning
+The version of the template going forward will follow the AdminLTE version number.
+That means version 2.3.8 of this plugin template directly correlates to version 2.3.8 of AdminLTE.

 ## Included Dependencies
 | NAME | VERSION | REPO |
 | :--- | :---: | :---: |